sakshiagrawal10/customer-churn-prediction/README.md

 ## Conclusion

-This project demonstrates how machine learning can be used to analyze customer behavior and pr
+This project demonstrates how machine learning can be used to analyze customer behavior and predict churn.
+Predictive models like this can help organizations identify high-risk customers and implement targeted retention strategies, ultimately improving customer loyalty and business performance.